 Since I began exploring alternate hair, face & body wash products I have come across numerous reports about the fundamentally flawed chemical based skin care and hair care regimen.
 The problem with these regimens is how they leach out the natural oils from the body and hair, in addition to being toxic and unhealthy.

-But their seduction lies in their ease of use, the beautiful ads and packaging.
-The fragrance (which we have go acclimatized to) and the temporary wonderful effect they produce add to its seducing effect.
+But their seduction lies in their ease of use, the beautiful ads, and packaging.
+The fragrance (which we have to go acclimatized to) and the temporary wonderful effect they produce to add to its seducing effect.
 What we don’t notice is that once we are on that regimen we need to constantly upgrade the care levels to maintain our skin and hair( a plethora of treatments and practices).
-As Preethi of Krya says, the skin is a vital organ and the best way to care for it is to use season specific organic oil and to wash it with with a grain/herb based cleanser.
+As Preethi of Krya says, the skin is a vital organ and the best way to care for it is to use season-specific organic oil and to wash it with a grain/herb based cleanser.
 I have begun this practice and do find it quite effective.
-According to her, with these gentle cleansers there is no need to use a moisturizer, which is my experience too.
+According to her, with these gentle cleanser,s there is no need to use a moisturizer, which is my experience too.

-Our fear that we can’t sustain it is not reason not to adopt it, it is like exercising, doing yoga etc we drop it and pick it up again.
+Our fear that we can’t sustain it is nota reason not to adopt it, it is like exercising, doing yoga etc we drop it and pick it up again.
 The same with this; we will lapse ( for convenience, habit) but the idea is to start again.
-It isn’t all or nothing, if we can reduce the toxic load for 100 days a year, it is better than using toxic products all through the year.
+It isn’t all or nothing if we can reduce the toxic load for 100 days a year, it is better than using toxic products all through the year.
 Go Powders to be sustainable, healthy & eco-friendly!SHARE it! ... and spread the good word!